OSGeo/OSGeoLive-doc/doc/quickstart/otb_quickstart.rst

 Moreover the application can work in two different modes:

-* Raster mode: allows to segment a small image and produces a raster where each component of the segmentation is labeled with a unique integer
+* Raster mode: allows you to segment a small image and produces a raster where each component of the segmentation is labeled with a unique integer
-* Vector mode: segment larger images and produces a vector file where each segment of the segmentation is represented by a polygon
+* Vector mode: segment larger images and produce a vector file where each segment of the segmentation is represented by a polygon

   .. image:: /images/projects/otb/otb-meanshift-lsat7.png

-OTB includes also a framework to perform tile-wise segmentation of very large image with theoretical guarantees of getting identical results to those without tiling called LSMS_.
+OTB also includes a framework to perform tile-wise segmentation of very large images with theoretical guarantees of getting identical results to those without tiling called LSMS_.

 .. _LSMS: https://www.orfeo-toolbox.org/CookBook/recipes/improc.html#large-scale-mean-shift-lsms-segmentation